skurfuerst/php-peg/README.md

 PEG matching rules try to follow standard PEG format, summarised thusly:

-<pre><code>
     token* - Token is optionally repeated
     token+ - Token is repeated at least one token? - Token is optionally present

     tokena tokenb - Token tokenb follows tokena, both of which are present tokena | tokenb - One of tokena or tokenb are present, prefering tokena

     &token - Token is present next (but not consumed by parse) !token - Token is not present next (but not consumed by parse)

     ( expression ) - Grouping for priority
-</code></pre>

 But with these extensions:

-<pre><code>
     < or > - Optionally match whitespace
     [ or ] - Require some whitespace
-</code></pre>

 ### Tokens